How Much Does a DUI Attorney Cost?

 DUI means driving when your normal faculties are impaired, or when you have blood alcohol or breath alcohol level of 0.08 percent or above.
 DUI arrests are so frequent that sometimes people fail to take them seriously or think of them as just another traffic offense.
 However, Florida law takes DUI charges very seriously.
 The consequences of a DUI conviction in Florida may include jail time, large fines, a suspended license (which may affect your job, school, or relationships), a criminal record , and substantial insurance rate increases.

 Being arrested and charged with DUI is traumatizing.
 However, being charged with the offense is not the same as being convicted.
 A skilled DUI defense attorney can help reduce your chances of a conviction and minimize any penalties.
-Do not assume that hiring a lawyer is too expensive or not worth the cost.
+Do not assume that hiring a attorney is too expensive or not worth the cost.
 Instead, consider the cost and benefits of hiring an experienced attorney to help fight your DUI charges.
-When considering potential felony charges a lawyer seems to become more a worthwhile investment than an expense to contact a lawyer.
+When considering potential felony charges a attorney seems to become more a worthwhile investment than an expense to contact a attorney.

 Types of Fee Structures for DUI Attorneys

 Generally, attorneys bill differently for a DUI case than for a personal injury case.
 Some personal injury attorneys accept cases on a contingency basis.
 However, for a DUI case, which is a criminal matter, attorneys usually require a deposit upfront.
 The total cost for a case depends on the complexity of the case and other factors.